johnpapa/hello-worlds/marko/README.md

 # `Marko`

 A minimal hello world example in Marko.
-This project was created with [Marko's CLI](https://github.com/marko-js/cli).

 ## Requirement